Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 ### Infixes
 Infixes typically follow the stressed syllable in a word.
 However, if the stressed syllable is last, they precede it, and if it is first, they follow it.
 They do not change stress patterns, and many tend to be very short CV constructions.

-Multiple infixation is also possible, and is a very complex process.
+Multiple infixation is also possible, and is a more complex process.
 Since one word may, at any time, desire to have multiple infixes, there are two ways to handle this
 - analytic -- removing the newest / least core infix and using it as a modifier.
-However, this is usually an unnatural construction characteristic of non-native speech, though it is technically grammatical.
+However, this is often an unnatural construction characteristic of non-native speech, though it is technically grammatical.
 - synthetic -- this is where the infixes and combined and used together.
 One could think of this like "abso-very-f*cking-lutely", which never occurs in English but could in Mlaiwhiidii.

 How synthetic multiple infixing works depends on various factors, and many dialects vary based on their infix patterns.